FROLIANI/HerConnect/README.md

    2. Install npm or yarn for dependences eg npm install or    yarn add
    3. Make sure to install global CLI  ie npm install -g expo-cli
    4. Download expo go from your phone in the play store
-   5.   un the project by write expo start
+   5. Run the project by write expo start
    6. Go  to your expo go from your phone to scan QR code that appear to start use app

 #  For startup login as field officer